 Turning the Internet Systems Consortium (ISC) from failure to success – demonstrating sustainable Open Source Ecosystems

 Barry Raveendran Greene was President of Internet Systems Consortium (ISC) – a +60 strong 10 million dollar open-source organization responsible for Internet critical software services, and infrastructure – including BIND – our industry’s core DNS server.
-ISC’s President leads engineering, sales, marketing, product management, and all aspect of the business.
-Barry is responsible to transform ISC from a heavy engineering organization into a balanced and stable force that can continue to develop BIND (DNS), DHCP, Quagga, and other Internet-critical open-source software, services, and capabilities.
-Barry continues ISC’s evolution as an Agile Software Development process company to include the Agile essence in all aspects of operations, systems, and applications design.
-ISC is now a constituent-oriented organization, applying ISC’s brain trust toward problems that impact the future sustainable growth of the Internet.
-Some of these areas include industry transformational work with the Security Information Exchange (SIE), Passive DNS, and other tools that uncover cyber-criminal activities that facilitate action.
-In addition, ISC has been asked by the industry to take the Internet critical quality experience with BIND and DHCP and apply it to open source routing architectures – enabling new operator-driven innovation to facilitate the success of an ever-converging Internet.
-Barry is heavily involved in operational security, working with the industry to build a collaborative private industry team that tracks cyber-criminal activities, works with law enforcement, and then facilitates the public-private partnership to take down the “cyber-criminal cloud.”
+ISC’s President leads engineering, sales, marketing, product management, and all aspects of the business.
+Barry is responsible for transforming ISC from a heavy engineering organization into a balanced and stable force that can continue to develop BIND (DNS), DHCP, Quagga, and other Internet-critical open-source software, services, and capabilities.
+Barry continues ISC’s evolution as an Agile Software Development process company, incorporating the Agile essence across all aspects of operations, systems, and application design.
+ISC is now a constituent-oriented organization, applying its brain trust to problems that impact the Internet’s sustainable future growth.
+Some of these areas include industry-transformational work with the Security Information Exchange (SIE), Passive DNS, and other tools that uncover cybercriminal activities and facilitate action.
+In addition, ISC has been asked by the industry to take the Internet-critical quality experience with BIND and DHCP and apply it to open-source routing architectures, enabling new operator-driven innovation to facilitate the success of an ever-converging Internet.
+Barry is heavily involved in operational security, working with the industry to build a collaborative private-industry team that tracks cybercriminal activities, works with law enforcement, and facilitates the public-private partnership to take down the “cyber-criminal cloud.”

 Transforming Juniper’s Security Practice

-Before ISC, Barry was Director of Juniper’s Security Incident Response Team (SIRT) fulfilling Juniper’s mission to deliver products that are Fast, Reliable, and Secure.
+Before ISC, Barry was Director of Juniper’s Security Incident Response Team (SIRT), fulfilling Juniper’s mission to deliver products that are Fast, Reliable, and Secure.
 Barry transformed the Juniper SIRT Team to lead the industry in recognized performance and capabilities.
-This included the roles of reactively & proactively responding to security Incidents; providing customers with operational intelligence on the threats to their business; building and delivering effective customer empowerment outreach programs; crafting close-loop win-win processes to facilitate a self-sustaining SIRT Team, and driving enhancement which adds resiliency and security to the Juniper product portfolio.
+This included the roles of reactively & proactively responding to security Incidents; providing customers with operational intelligence on the threats to their business; building and delivering effective customer empowerment outreach programs; crafting closed-loop win-win processes to facilitate a self-sustaining SIRT Team, and driving enhancements that add resiliency and security to the Juniper product portfolio.
 As part of his SIRT mission, Barry continued his efforts with Operational Security Communities, serving the members of these groups to protect their networks and fight the Underground Economy.

 Leveraging Cisco’s “Empowerment” and Customer Advocacy to Grow the Internet

 Before Juniper, Barry’s spent 12 years at Cisco Systems, spending the last 6 as Cisco’s Chief SP Security Architect – driving programs, products, innovation, and strategy to meet an SP’s security business He has led Cisco’s broad SP Security talent to deliver products, services, designs, and best practices which allow SPs to survive today’s vibrant and thriving “miscreant economy.”
-Barry has been instrumental in pulling together collaborative “behind the scene” industry groups to battle these threats.
-Previously Barry has applied his 30 years of experience to diverse areas as SP Architect – specializing in Business Scalable IP Infrastructure; Overlay Content Systems; end-to-end security systems; Trans-Oceanic Backbones; Data Center Design; Database and systems integration; Network Forensics and Network Management Systems; Military Networking; Video Distribution Systems; and SP IP Interconnection Designs.
+Barry has been instrumental in pulling together collaborative “behind-the-scenes” industry groups to battle these threats.
+Previously, Barry has applied his 30 years of experience to diverse areas, such as SP Architect – specializing in Business Scalable IP Infrastructure; Overlay Content Systems; end-to-end security systems; Trans-Oceanic Backbones; Data Center Design; Database and systems integration; Network Forensics and Network Management Systems; Military Networking; Video Distribution Systems; and SP IP Interconnection Designs.

 Connecting ASEAN to the Internet while laying the foundation for Singapore’s Internet Transformation